skarlekar/smart-quora/README.md

 1.  **Client**  : The client represents the entity that acts on behalf of an end-user.
 It orchestrates data and transactions between peers.
 2.  **Peer**: A peer receives ordered state updates in the form of _blocks_ from the ordering service and maintain the state and the ledger.
 Peers can additionally take up a special role of an  **endorser** which uses endorsement policies to sign the transactions.
 Once the client receives enough signatures to satisfy the endorsement policy, it can submit the transaction (and the signatures) to be added to the ledger.
-3.  **Orderer**: The orderer provides a shared _communication channel_ to clients and peers, offering a broadcast service for messages containing transactions.a node running the communication service that implements a delivery guarantee, such as atomic or total order broadcast.
+3.  **Orderer**: The orderer provides a shared _communication channel_ to clients and peers, offering a broadcast service for messages containing transactions and implements a delivery guarantee.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwODkzODkyMCwxMjg2MjU5NzMyXX0=
+eyJoaXN0b3J5IjpbLTE5ODAzNTcwMjQsMjAwODkzODkyMCwxMj
+g2MjU5NzMyXX0=
 -->